oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 - `"directory"`: The artifact is a directory (a container for other files and directories) rather than a file.

-    NOTE 1: URIs do not represent “directories” in the file system sense.
+    NOTE 1: URIs do not represent "directories" in the file system sense.
 Even if the URI `https://www.example.com/dir/file` addresses a resource, the URI `https://www.example.com/dir` might also address a resource.
 Nonetheless, if the analysis tool knows that `https://www.example.com/dir` is not itself a resource, but only a prefix for other URIs that *are* resources, it is appropriate for the tool to mark `https://www.example.com/dir` with the `"directory"` role.

 - `"driver"`: The file belongs to the analysis tool’s driver ([§3.18.2](#driver-property)).